 DIY Calamine Lotion:

 - You can add the witch hazel to the full amount but I’m leary of preservation.
-Because we’re using witch hazel that is already preserved, I believe the shelf life will be around 2 months.
-BUT-honestly I could be wrong.
-I’ve yet to find the answer to this.
-Please comment if you know!!
+Because we’re using witch hazel that is already preserved, I believe the shelf life will be around 2 months due to the “lotion” drying out.

 - To be totally safe, I suggest keeping the ingredients free from witch hazel until you need to use the lotion.